 Law or policy exists that requires providers to authorize medically-advised youth FP services without personal bias or discrimination.

-Ethiopian policy documents acknowledge the rights of youth to receive FP services, and the "National Adolescent and Youth Reproductive Health Strategy, 2007-2015" explicitly instructs providers to offer these services to youth without bias:
+Ethiopian policy documents acknowledge the rights of youth to receive FP services, and the barrier that provider bias can pose.
+The "National Adolescent and Youth Health Strategy, 2016-2020" states: